bhisaac/5eFP/5eFP-SRD.md

 (floating section)
 # Encounters
 5eFP uses encounters to describe the adversity PCs find while exploring maps.
 Traps, unfavorable environmental conditions, creatures, and challenging story situations are all considered encounters.
 Use the following table to determine the base statistics for all encounters.
-Except for foced movement and minion damage and minion MAX wounds, add LEVEL, the current level of play, to the base values.
+Except for forced movement, minion damage, and minion MAX wounds, add LEVEL to the base values.

 |   |**Minion**|**Elite**|**Boss**|
 |--:|:----:|:---:|:--:|